OlexandraKorol/CheckCurrency/README.md

 5. **Offline mode**
    Exchange rates and favorites are cached locally using AsyncStorage.
-   When there is no internet connection, the app displays the last loaded rates and favorite currencies.
+   When there is no internet connection, the app displays favorite currencies.

 ## Tecnologies and Libraries